DaJoker29/worldbuilding-project-omd/CAMPAIGNS/Bjorn's Campaign/Session Zero.md

 - Heading to Stormwreck Isle.
 	- Temple that helps people center themselves and rehabilitate.

-Captain missing a leg
+- Human captain.
+Peg leg.

-Long staircase up the mountain.
+- Long staircase up the mountain.

-3 watery drowned come out of the water.
+- 3 watery drowned come out of the water and attack

 **Initiative**:
 Chug - 12
 Eclipse - 11
 Zombie -
 Feyre - 10

+- Feyre does a backflip for no reason.
+Tries to justify it as putting distance between the enemies.
+- Eclipse does cool magic but Chug prefers old fashioned violence.
+- Chug shows off for the ladies.